baozzii/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Individual command knows how to undo/redo by itself.
-  * Pros: Will use less memory (e.g. for `delete`, just save the person being deleted).
+  * Pros: Will use less memory (e.g., for `delete`, just save the person being deleted).
   * Cons: We must ensure that the implementation of each individual command are correct.

 * **Alternative 3:** Save changes to address book as a separate log.
-  * Pros: Will use less memory (e.g. for `edit`, just remember the changes to the specific person).
+  * Pros: Will use less memory (e.g., for `edit`, just remember the changes to the specific person).
   * Cons: The implementation of a `diff` and rollback operations can be complex.

 #### Future Extensions